JPhant/JPhant_Java_Based_Phant_Library/README.md

 https://github.com/JPhant/JPhant_Java_Based_Phant_Library

 *** Features ***
-  Fully Configurable (Public/Private/Delete Keys, Fieldnames, BaseURL, use GET or POST.)
+  Fully Configurable (Public/Private/Delete Keys, Fieldnames, BaseURL, ProxyHost & Port, use GET or POST.)
   Can Handle multiple simultaneous Phant Data Streams in same program.
   Can use GET or POST (Using POST will encrypt your PrivateKey and Data in transit.)
   Can Send/Receive any Character 0 through 127